Tax refund when unemployed or out of work sick

 You should apply 4 weeks from the date you become unemployed, however, if emergency tax was being deducted by your former employer you should apply immediately.

-You should apply 8 weeks from the date you became unemployed, if you are getting another income which is taxable, this includes taxable social welfare payments.
+if you are getting another income which is taxable, you should apply within 8 weeks of the date you became unemployed.
+This includes taxable social welfare payments.

-When you return to work from unpaid sick leave, you should notify your local Revenue Office of the amount of Illness Benefit paid during your illness.
+When you return to work from unpaid sick leave, you should notify your tax office of the amount of Illness Benefit paid during your illness.
 Revenue will then issue you with your correct Tax Credit Certificate.
 Your employer will also get a copy (showing totals only) and refund any tax you are due, when you return to work.

-For further information on getting a tax refund, contact the Revenue Commissioners.
+For further information on getting a tax refund, contact Revenue.